An initiative aimed at controlling drug prices that’s headed to Ohio’s November ballot has already caused much heated debate.

 The sponsor of the initiative is the AIDS Healthcare Foundation, a California non-profit that bills itself as the largest provider of HIV/AIDS medical care in the U.S. It serves AIDS patients around the globe, including through several pharmacy locations in Ohio.

-AHF funded the collection of signatures to get the measure on the ballot and has contributed almost all of the $3.6 million reportedly received by the campaign thus far.
+AHF funded the collection of signatures to get the measure on the ballot and has contributed almost all of the campaign's funding.

 The foundation pushed a similar, but not identical, measure in California last year.
 Proposition 61 failed after the pharmaceutical industry spent more than $100 million to defeat it.
 That measure would have exempted Medicaid managed care plans from its drug price regulations, whereas the Ohio initiative would not.